 Sign up to volunteer for Audubon's community science project to document possible dicamba damage to vegetation on public lands so we gain a better understanding of the geographic range, extent, and severity of symptoms.
-Monitoring is needed now through August 1.
+Monitoring is needed now through the end of August.
 The focus is on towns and state and federal lands in east AR counties between Crowley's Ridge and the Mississippi River, but reports will be accepted from private lands by the landowner and anywhere that soybean or cotton are grown.
 Instructions will be provided after registering.
 You can also support this campaign by making a donation.

 Also report damage to your own property by calling the Arkansas Plant Board at 501-225-1598.
 They will send an inspector if you wish.